 Victoria dock opened in 1849.
 Three more warehouses, Phillpotts, Herbert and Kimberley were built in 1846.
 A Custom House was built in 1845 and the Mariners Chapel opened in 1849.

 The railway reached Gloucester in 1840.
 In the late 19th century a new industry began in Gloucester - making railway carriages.
 There was also flour milling, timber milling, making farm machinery and some shipbuilding.
 On the other hand pin making went into decline and ended by the mid 19th century.
-Although Gloucester was not a manufacturing center in the 19th century it was an important market town.
+Although Victorian Gloucester was not a manufacturing center it was an important market town.

 Meanwhile Eastgate market portico was built in 1856.
 A monument to Bishop Hooper, who was martyred in 1555, was erected in 1862.
 Another landmark, Addison's Folly was built in 1864.